 From the old English classic Beowulf to the TV series The Walking Dead, art has expressed people's fascination with monsters and violent mayhem.
 Though the horror genre has always been popular, it is also often dismissed as lowbrow, even exploitative, entertainment that caters to humanity's baser instincts.
 In this class, we will confront that point of view by looking at the ways in which horror entertainment both reflects and challenges the cultures in which it is produced.
 We will analyze a variety of texts, including Mary Shelley's novel Frankenstein and George Romero's film Night of the Living Dead.
 Students will learn about milestones in the development of the horror genre in film and literature, gain an understanding of introductory terminology in film and literary analysis, and discover the main theories about why audiences enjoy horror.

-Apocalyptic literature and films are prevalent in times of social, cultural or technological change.
+Dystopian literature and films are prevalent in times of social, cultural or technological change.
 Aside from providing thought-provoking settings for works of fiction, the treatment of such themes often reveal the anxieties of the age.
-From graphic novels to literature, and film, this course will analyze what these apocalyptic settings can tell us about cultural anxieties and concerns.
-The course will engage works such as The Girl with All the Gifts, The Road, and Cloud Atlas, films such as Dr. Strange Love, The Road Warrior/Fury Road, The Matrix, Apocalypto, and Snowpiercer and smaller works of poetry, short fiction, and myths.
+From graphic novels, to literature, and film, this course will analyze what these dystopian settings can tell us about cultural anxieties and concerns.
+The course will engage literary and cinematic works that focus on dystopia- works such as the graphic novel V for Vendetta, The Windup Girl, 1984, and Neuromancer, films such as Metropolis, Brazil, City of Lost Children, Sleeper, and Blade Runner and smaller works of poetry, short fiction, and myths.

 Students will study how sports have impacted our society and how the media has shaped the relationship.
 As a class, we will study the history of sports journalism, and students will read and analyze a variety of writing styles from sportswriters in all media, including broadcast, print and the web.

 Professor: Dr. Michael Pittari